ToniaMera/GraphEnc/Documentation.md

 model_name: the path of the model to be saved to
 Xy_eval: validation dataset of Data type.
 Default None for no validation

+GraphEnc(X, model_name = 'GraphEnc.pt')

+'''
+X: test dataset of Data type
+model_name: the path where the trained model was stored.
+Default the pretrained model 'GraphEnc.pt'

 '''
 ```